 Some Questions for Bill Nye Six Years After Our ‘O’Reilly Factor’ Debate

-This article caught my eye, since during the last El Niño I was on “The O'Reilly Factor” debating Bill Nye (Feb.
-2010):
+This Salon article caught my eye because during the last El Niño I was on “The O'Reilly Factor” debating Bill Nye (February 2010):

 - Bill Nye demolishes climate deniers: “The single most important thing we can do now is talk about climate change.”

 At the end of our debate, I challenged Bill to a grand experiment, something a man of science like him should love.
-I put forth an idea on where the temperature would go by 2030.
-I opined it would return to the level, as measured by the National Center for Environmental Prediction (NCEP), it was in the late 1970s when we began recording real-time temperatures.
+I put forth an idea on where global temperatures would go by 2030.
+I opined it would return to the level, as measured by the National Center for Environmental Prediction (NCEP), it was in the late 1970s, when we began recording real-time temperatures.

-You may have noticed over the years Bill Nye’s increasingly shrill tones on this matter.
+You may have noticed over the years Bill’s increasingly shrill tone on this matter.
 I haven’t followed his career all that much, though I knew before I debated him that he and I did not share the same opinion on global warming.
 My kids, then 14 and 11, pointedly told me I was in essence debating a man as beloved as Santa Clause and that I should be “nice.”

 I want you to read the whole article above.
-Here is a man who never responded to my challenge now saying this, from the article:
+Here is a man who never responded to my challenge now saying this:

-Is this the way of man of science speaks?
-Labels people who disagree with him as toxic?
-Then again, in spite of a degree in engineering from Cornell, the fact is he is not a man of science.
+Is this the way a man of science speaks?
+Label people who disagree with him as toxic?
+Then again, in spite of obtaining a degree in engineering from Cornell, the fact is he is not a man of science.
 He is an actor.
 That is his profession.
-We shared the same math and physics classes as a foundation for the core of our majors, but the big difference is that I have worked almost forty years in meteorology and made knowing what happened before a foundation to my forecasting methodology, while he has become an actor.
+We shared the same math and physics classes as a foundation for the core of our majors, but the big difference is that I have worked almost 40 years in meteorology and made history a foundation of my forecasting methodology, while he has become an actor.
 A person with science as his driving motive does not refer to people who disagree with him — such as these 30,000 degreed scientists, over 9,000 of whom have PhDs — as “toxic.”
-Only a man with other motives would seek to isolate, demonize and destroy those who disagree with him — something you see out of the book Rules for Radicals, which I have read and can be summed up nicely here.
+Only a man with other motives would seek to isolate, demonize and destroy those who disagree with him — something you see out of the Saul Alinsky book Rules for Radicals, which I have read.
+It is summed up nicely here.

 Please read Saul Alinsky’s rules and ask yourself: Is that not what is being used and personified by Bill Nye?